View all categories

 There’s hope, though.
 If you aren’t getting what you want from sex right now, there are steps that you can take – both individually and as a couple – to make it feel better and more enjoyable.

-Being physically active during menopause can help too.
+Being physically active during menopause can actually help boost your sex life.
 Even if you’re feeling sluggish, regular exercise has the power to boost your mood and your energy levels, as well as help you feel better about your body.
 And all of that can contribute to a more satisfying sex life.

 Finally, don’t feel like you need to go through this alone.
 Being open with your partner about what you’re experiencing – and working together to find solutions – won’t just make sex more comfortable; it’ll likely serve to bring you even closer together.